9th 2A Annual Continental Architectural Awards (2ACAA 2023)

 Rules, Conditions and the procedure of the 2ACAA 2023

 Note 1: If you have any problem submitting your project to our website please contact us at: [email protected]

-– Printing the Panels of all the candidates projects
+– Printing the Panels of all the candidates projects for the jury meeting

 – Chance to participate in the 2A ArchTalk as a speaker (depending upon selection) after being shortlisted as Candidate’s Project.